 Pamir Highway Travel

 Pamir Highway is an emerging travel destination for adventurous travelers and this overland journey goes through incredible pristine landscapes.
 Nowadays traveling Pamir highway means going from Dushanbe, Tajikistan to Osh, Kyrgyzstan or vice versa.
+Below is the example route of Kalpak Travel Pamir Highway Tour:

 Historical Pamir route